An Inexact Halpern Iteration with Application to Distributionally Robust Optimization: Conclusions

 \section{Conclusions}

-We have systematically analyzed the inexact versions of the classical Halpern fixed-point iterative scheme and conducted comprehensive convergence analysis.
-In particular, we have established the $O(k^{-1})$ convergence rates in terms of the residue norm and expected residue norm in deterministic and stochastic settings, respectively. {We adapt} the proposed methods for solving two important classes of data-driven Wasserstein distributionally robust optimization (WDRO) problems that can be reformulated as convex-concave min-max optimization problems.
+We have analyzed two inexact versions of the classical Halpern fixed-point iterative scheme via conducting comprehensive convergence analysis.
+In particular, we have established the $O(k^{-1})$ convergence rates in terms of the residue norm and expected residue norm in deterministic and stochastic settings, respectively.
+We adapt the proposed methods for solving two important classes of data-driven Wasserstein distributionally robust optimization (WDRO) problems that can be reformulated as convex-concave min-max optimization problems.
 However, in many real world applications, the WDRO may not guarantee convex-concave min-max or convex optimization reformulations.
 In this case, the Halpern iteration and other related algorithms designed for convex and/or convex-concave min-max optimization are no longer applicable.